Garage Door Springs

 Torsion springs grow one coil in length, with each turn of tension applied to them.
 The gain in the spring length is replaced with small gaps between the coils when you open your garage door because the setscrews do not move on the shaft, so you cannot open your door to measure the spring length.
 Measuring a wound spring requires determining the number of turns on the spring.

-To determine the unwound length of a wound spring, it is imperative that you exercise caution.
-Caution: Keep your fingers out of the spring and away from the winding cones - the spring could suddenly unwind at any time.
+Wound Springs: To determine the unwound length of a wound spring, it is imperative that you exercise caution.
+Caution: Keep your fingers out of the spring and away from the winding cone setscrews and the stationary cone bolts.

 If there are paint, chalk, or crayon marks wrapping around the spring, this will be easy.
 The mark originally traveled across the length of the spring and did not wrap around.
 The torsion spring has one turn for each time the paint stripe comes back to the front of the spring.